gershnik/intrusive_shared_ptr/README.md

 ### Platform package managers

-On Debian based systems `intrusive-shared-ptr` might be available via APT.
+On Debian-based systems `intrusive-shared-ptr` might be available via APT.

 You can consult https://pkgs.org/search/?q=libisptr-dev for up-to-date availability information.